 Women-Only Self Defense Class in Sequim

 Head Instructor Jenn Lozada regularly teaches Women’s Self-Defense classes.
 Below is our current offerings for instruction.
 Contact us if you would like to participate in this or future self defense classes.
-We invite you to schedule lessons with friends/family at a time that’s convenient for your group.
-This is the most common way we schedule these self-defense classes.

 INTRODUCTION TO WOMEN’S SELF-DEFENSE

-IMPORTANT NOTE: This program, Introduction to Women’s Self-Defense, focuses on “soft skills” (understanding legalities/ethics, violence dynamics, avoidance, freezing and aftermath).
+THIS SELF-DEFENSE CLASS INTRODUCES YOU to concepts and training methods to help you move through the world with greater awareness and confidence.
+Students learn when to use the tool of violence to protect themselves—and when NOT to.
+This program focuses on “soft skills” (understanding legalities/ethics, violence dynamics, avoidance, freezing and aftermath).
 Thus, don’t expect a lot of physical work related to fighting.
 It’s mostly lecture, discussion and training related to PREVENTION of violence.
-This class is a prerequisite for joining in “hard skills” training (counter-ambush/combat).
-For teens* age 13+ and adults.
-Maximum 12 participants per session.
+Although not required, we highly recommend you take this class before joining in “hard skills” training (counter-ambush/combat).

 BOUNDARIES & DISTANCE MANAGEMENT 1